nhsconnect/gpconnect/pages/tasks/tasks_use_case_send_a_task.md

 - the `target` organisation of the recipient.
 - the free-text `detail`<sup>1</sup> of what action is being ordered.
 - the `taskType` identifying if this task requires a follow-up action.
+- the relevant GP Connect `StructureDefinition` profile details in the `meta` fields of the submitted resources.

 <sup>1</sup> The free-text detail of what is being ordered will be encoded as a FHIR [Basic](https://www.hl7.org/fhir/DSTU2/basic.html) resource using a [Contained Reference](https://www.hl7.org/fhir/DSTU2/references.html#contained).
 Hence, the `detail` [Reference](https://www.hl7.org/fhir/DSTU2/references.html) is expected to be a pointer to the contained resource.